Tom Petters

 Thomas Joseph Petters is a former American businessman and chairman and CEO of Petters Group Worldwide, a company which stole over $2 billion in a Ponzi scheme.
-He was convicted of massive business fraud in 2009 and is now imprisoned at the United States Penitentiary, Leavenworth.
+He was convicted of massive business fraud in 2009 and was imprisoned at the United States Penitentiary, Leavenworth.
 Amid mounting criminal investigations, Petters resigned as his company's CEO on September 29, 2008.
 He was convicted of numerous federal crimes for operating Petters Group Worldwide as a $3.65 billion Ponzi scheme and received a 50-year federal sentence.

 Early years

 Petters was raised with six siblings in St. Cloud, Minnesota.
 He worked at the tailor, fur and fabric shop founded by his great-grandfather and operated by his family for over 100 years.
 In 1973, while still in high school, he started Ear Electronics, a mail-order stereo company aimed at college students.
 Petters completed only one semester of college before dropping out to pursue a career.
 In the early 1980s, Petters worked in Colorado as a regional manager at an electronics store chain; when that business went bankrupt, he purchased five of its locations in Colorado and Kansas.